jaredbwasserman/courses/intro_to_programming_with_python/python_problems/README.md

-# Basics
-1. Go to https://www.learnpython.org/ and go through the `Learn the Basics` lessons

 # List Overlap
 Source: https://www.practicepython.org/exercise/2014/03/05/05-list-overlap.html

 Problem statement:
 ```
-Take two lists and write a program that returns a list that contains only the elements that are common between the lists (without duplicates).
+Take two lists and write a program that returns a list that contains only
+the elements that are common between the lists (without duplicates).
 ```

 ## Iterating over lists